A Guide to Seasonal Work

 Back in 2013, when I was bicycle touring across America, I found myself stuck in a snowstorm outside of Breckenridge, CO in 0 to 30 degree weather and ended up settling down in a cheap basement that I shared with two other ski bums.
 I worked as a ski technician, used the stores new ski rentals for FREE, and became a ski bum for the winter until hitchhiking out in April for California.
 This required some money I will admit, but work is easy to come by if you start applying to jobs mid October and early November, in any ski town.
 You can work as a liftee, or a ski technician or you can even apply to Vail Resorts which provides housing (at a much much higher rate than Xanterra or the National Parks).
 I did not go that route, but the option is there.

 This is a tricky one, mainly because I fell into this gig rather peculiarly.
-I met a Drop Zone owner at a bar in Breckenridge and nagged him enough through email and phone calls to take a bus out to Western New York to learn how to pack.
+I met a Drop Zone owner at a bar in Breckenridge and nagged him enough through email and phone calls before I just took a bus out to Western New York to learn how to pack.
 Parachute packing can take you all over the world and normally it’s seasonal work that lasts during the summer and dies down during the winter months, partly because, no one wants to jump when its snowing outside.
 If you have the discipline to pick up this skill you can take it with you anywhere in the world.
 I took it to Hawaii, and camped on the beach for a few weeks, before I found a work exchange that provided housing in Oahu.
 So my rent was free while I made money at the Drop Zone packing chutes.
 It is piecework and pays quite well, but if you end up getting into the sport of jumping you will find that you end up spending nearly all of it.
 A good place to go for job opportunities is Dropzone.com.
 I would look for small Cessna drop zones in the middle of nowhere that are looking to teach you how to pack with UNPAID TRAINING, yes, that is UNPAID TRAINING, before signing you on to pack for the season.
 Many of these places offer on-site camping at the airport, cheap lodging and or shared housing at little cost to employees.

 Work in Alaska